 In spite of all the benefits and advantages of web service choreographies, the automated testing of choreographies is challenging.
-The inter-organizational integration of applications promoted by SOA can also bring restrictions such as the impossibility to exercise third-party services in testing mode.
+Given the importance of choreographies, the functional behavior and scalability of choreographies must be assessed properly, otherwise, the choreography scalability may not be actually achieved.
+However, the inter-organizational integration of applications promoted by SOA can bring restrictions such as the impossibility to exercise third-party services in testing mode.
 As a consequence, services cannot be tested in isolation, before being integrated in the choreography.
 Moreover, some inherent characteristics of choreographies such as dynamicity and the decentralized flow of information, hamper the monitoring and interception of messages exchanged by the nodes of a choreography.
 Nevertheless, during choreography development, analyzing the messages exchanged by services can be an important mechanism for validating the integration of services.
 Due to these issues there is a lack of tools and techniques for automated testing of choreographies [BMS07, CDP09].

-1.1 Motivation
+1.1.
+Motivation

-In spite of some standards such as Web Service Choreography Interface $(WSCI)^1$, Web Services Choreography Description Language $(WS-CDL)^2$ and Business Process Model and Notation $(BPMN2)^3$ have been proposed for modeling choreographies, none of them have been defined as a stable solution.
+In spite of some standards such as Web Service Choreography Interface (WSCI)1, Web Services Choreography Description Language (WS-CDL)2 and Business Process Model and Notation (BPMN2)3 have been proposed for modeling choreographies, none of them have been defined as a standard solution.
 Consequently, the development process, including the testing activities, of choreographies is not disciplined.
 Many real choreographies are implemented using a combination of standards and ad hoc solutions.